xoraxax/snakecraft/README.md

 Snakecraft allows you to write your Terraform configuration in Python and generate the necessary Terraform code (as a `.tf.json` file).

 Python 3.6 is required at least.
+[Terraform](https://terraform.io/) 0.12 is required at least.

 ## Installing and running Snakecraft